Ampthill: Culture and community

-Ampthill hosts its own annual festival weekend in the summer.
-This event includes two music events: a live rock music event "AmpRocks", which has hosted acts such as Razorlight and Toploader, and the "Ampthill Park Proms", where classical music is performed by bands such as Ampthill Orchestra, Ampthill Band and Redborne Jazz Band from the local upper school.
-This event is held in Ampthill Great Park, where a temporary soundstage is erected to entertain local residents.
+Ampthill formerly hosted its own annual festival weekend in the summer.
+This event included two music events: a live rock music event "AmpRocks", which hosted acts such as Razorlight and Toploader, and the "Ampthill Park Proms", where classical music was performed by bands such as Ampthill Orchestra, Ampthill Band and Redborne Jazz Band from the local upper school.
+This event was held in Ampthill Great Park, where a temporary soundstage was erected to entertain local residents.

-The event also includes the Ampthill Gala, which begins with a parade of floats around the town, built and manned by local schools and communities.
-The parade ends at Ampthill Cricket Club, located just outside of Ampthill Great Park, where a variety of stalls set up by local charities and businesses can be found, as well as a number of fairground attractions.
+The event also included the Ampthill Gala, which began with a parade of floats around the town, built and staffed by people from the local schools and communities.
+The parade ended at Ampthill Cricket Club, located just outside of Ampthill Great Park, where a variety of stalls set up by local charities and businesses could be found, as well as a number of fairground attractions.

-The Ampthill Festival was first held in 1981 and has returned almost every year since.
+The Ampthill Festival was first held in 1981 and was held annually with some exceptions.
+In 2023 the event was cancelled due to adverse weather conditions and as a result the company behind the festival, Ampthill Festival CIC, entered administration due to a lack of funding and the event was permanently cancelled in 2024.

 The annual Remembrance Day parade takes place, commencing at St Andrews Church, passing through the town streets, down the Alameda walk to the Cenotaph war memorial.
 The parade includes marchers representing all the services and civilian organisations of Ampthill who each leave a wreath on the memorial.

 Ampthill has a high concentration of public amenities, including schools, doctors surgeries, a fire and ambulance station.

 As part of Central Bedfordshire, Ampthill's schools are organised in a three-tier system.
 There are two lower schools (Russell and The Firs), one middle school (Alameda) and one upper school, Redborne, which is shared with the neighbouring town of Flitwick.

 Cultural references

-Ampthill Park was the burial place for the golden hare in the Kit Williams treasure hunt Masquerade near the cross-shaped monument to Catherine of Aragon, at the precise spot touched by the tip of the monument's shadow at noon on the day of either the March or September equinox.
+Ampthill Park was the burial place for the golden hare in the Kit Williams treasure hunt Masquerade near the cross-shaped monument to Queen Catherine of Aragon, at the precise spot touched by the tip of the monument's shadow at noon on the day of either the March or September equinox.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the nearby Sandy Heath TV transmitter.

+Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM, In2beats on 106.5 FM, and Bedford Radio, a community based radio station which broadcast online.

+The town is served by the local newspaper, Bedford Today (formerly Times & Citizen).